Nirjala Tamrakar

-Nirjala Tamrakar AKA "Mountain Queen" (born 24 August 1979) is the First female, Nepalese, X-Country, Mountain Biking, Champion from 2001 to 2012 (12 years).
+Nirjala Tamrakar, also known as the "Mountain Queen", (born 24 August 1979) is a Nepalese cross-country mountain biker who was national champion from 2001 to 2012.

-Personal
+Personal life

 Born in Kumari Pati in Kathmandu, Nepal.
-Nirjala is one of 2 children, with a younger brother who is a keen road biker.
+Nirjala is one of two children, with a younger brother who is a road biker.
 Nirjala started out in her late teens as a professional model.
 For this career she was required to keep fit and it was through going to the gym that she got into first body building and then cycling.
 In 2001 some friends suggested she try her luck in a mountain bike race "The Himalayan Mountain Bike Race Series" and she won the National Women's Category.
 This proved to be her inspiration to leave modelling and pursue a professional career as a Cyclist for the Nepal National Team.